ShahAJh/Email-Spam-Classification/README.md

 - **Class 1 (spam)**: Strong recall (95%) shows the model effectively detects spam emails, with slightly lower precision (88%) due to false positives.

 ## Files in Repository
-- `email_spam.py`: The main script for implementing and evaluating the model.
+- `email_spam.ipynb`: The main script for implementing and evaluating the model.
-- `emails.csv`: The dataset file (download separately if not included).
+- `emails.csv`: The dataset file.
 - `README.md`: Project documentation.

 ## Future Improvements